istio/istio.io/content/en/docs/ops/deployment/requirements/index.md

 | MySQL  |3306|
 | MongoDB|27017|

-Additionally, TLS configuration must be configured.
-Because TLS communication is not server first, TLS encrypted server first traffic will not have issues with protocol detection.
-There are a few options to get things working
+Because TLS communication is not server first, TLS encrypted server first traffic will work with automatic protocol detection as long as you make sure that all traffic subjected to TLS sniffing is encrypted:

 1. Configure `mTLS` mode `STRICT` for the server.
 This will enforce all traffic is TLS encrypted.
 1. Configure `mTLS` mode `DISABLE` for the server.
-This will disable the TLS sniffing, allowing server first protocols to be used
+This will disable the TLS sniffing, allowing server first protocols to be used.
 1. Configure all clients to send `TLS` traffic, generally through a [`DestinationRule`](/docs/reference/config/networking/destination-rule/#ClientTLSSettings) or relying on Auto mTLS.
 1. Configure your application to send TLS traffic directly.